 Keep your requirements in mind like this, and you’ll find a pair of AirPods alternatives that’ll make you happier than actual AirPods.

 All in all, if you’re looking for a pair of true wireless earbuds that can offer an experience similar to the AirPods, you’ve got plenty of choices.

 The Skullcandy Sesh Evo carries all the glamour associated with the AirPods but at a very reasonable price.

-The Galaxy Buds Plus blows the competition out of the park with their dual-driver configuration when it comes to pure sound quality while the Sony WF-1000XM3 and the Sennheiser Momentum True Wireless 2 offer a plethora of premium features and customization options.
+The Galaxy Buds Plus blows the competition out of the park with its dual-driver configuration regarding pure sound quality, while the Sony WF-1000XM3 and the Sennheiser Momentum True Wireless 2 offer a plethora of premium features and customization options.